johnrjj/simple-reverse-proxy/README.md

 `localhost:port/fwd/https%3A%2F%2Fgoogle.com` will forward to **https://google.com**

-`localhost:port/cors/ttps%3A%2F%2Fmyjira.atlassian.net%2Frest%2Fapi%2Flatest%2Fproject` will send a request to **https://myjira.atlassian.net/rest/api/latest/project** with user's headers intact and return a payload of the response {err, response} as json.
-This gets around JIRA's CORS limitations.
+`localhost:port/cors/https%3A%2F%2Fmyjira.atlassian.net%2Frest%2Fapi%2Flatest%2Fproject` will send a request to **https://myjira.atlassian.net/rest/api/latest/project**  on behalf of the user, with user's headers intact and return a payload of the response {err, response} as json.
+This paticular example gets around JIRA's CORS limitations placed on a browser.
+Simply JSON.parse() to read the response.

 ## Deploy